MooersLab/orgpymolpysnips/README.md

 You use the library with Jupyter kernels that can access the Python API of PyMOL.
 It is located in the orgMode folder.

 A second library in the pythonMode folder lacks the flanking source block lines for org-mode.
-This package is for use inside of the source block when Emacs recognizes the scope as being that of Python rather than Org.
+This package is for use inside of source blocks when Emacs recognizes the scope as being that of Python rather than Org.

 ## Why is this library for org-mode beneficial for biologists?

 - Org supports literate programming.
-The code can be run inside of a Org document and the output images can be displayed below the code block.
+The code can be run inside of a Org document and the output images can be displayed in adjacent buffers or below the code block.
 The full power of Emacs's editing features are available for editing the flanking prose.

 - A gallery of images can be generated.
 Such a gallery eases the selection of images for publication.